 - Teachers congratulate children. - Teachers give children house points for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.
-House points are awarded for good effort, work, conduct, art, music, sport etc. - Teachers complete 'Teachers Cards' and send them home with the children. - Each term most children are awarded the Principals' Good Behaviour Certificate and five House Points (if their name has not appeared in the Red Book) - Prizes awarded for academic success and extra-curricular achievements on the End of Term Assembly. - Recognition of personal qualities by peer group through the election of Head Girl and Boy, Sports Captains, House Captains, School Council Members etc. - A special card from the Principal of appreciation and congratulation: sent by the Principal to children for outstanding service to TGS, with parents emailed with the details. - Staff are encouraged to send outstanding pieces of work and children with their work to the Principal. - Children visit their sister class or the next year group up to share their good work. - Displaying good work around the school. - Children are chosen to share good work with visitors. - Children are given Special Helper roles throughout the school and encouraged to take pride in their role, and are praised for this.
+House points are awarded for good effort, work, conduct, art, music, sport etc. - Teachers complete 'Teachers Cards' and send them home with the children in Lower and Upper School. - Prizes awarded for academic success and extra-curricular achievements on the End of Term Assembly. - Recognition of personal qualities by peer group through the election of Head Girl and Boy, Sports Captains, House Captains, School Council Members etc. - A special card from the Principal of appreciation and congratulation: sent by the Principal to children for outstanding service to The Gower School, with parents emailed with the details. - Staff are encouraged to send outstanding pieces of work and children with their work to the Principal. - Children visit their sister class or the next year group up to share their good work with the Deputy Head. - Displaying good work around the school. - Children are chosen to share good work with visitors. - Children are given Special Helper roles throughout the school and encouraged to take pride in their role, and are praised for this.